Top Accountant Interview Questions with Example Answers [2022]

 • - Familiarity with financial news

-• Question Overview: This question gives you insight into the applicant's availability and flexibility.
-Look for a response that shows the applicant is willing to work around your schedule.
+• Question Overview: This question gives you insight into the applicant's passion for the field.
+Look for answers that mention the variety of tasks and responsibilities, as well as the ability to work with numbers and data.

 What the interviewer is looking for: